-Marovich enters the 2014 campaign with a record of 52-42-20 both overall as a collegiate head coach and at Valpo.
-He ranks second in school history in victories, and his .544 winning percentage is tops all-time for the Crusader program.
+Marovich enters the 2017 campaign with a record of 82-62-27 both overall as a collegiate head coach and at Valpo.
+He holds Valpo's all-time records for victories and winning percentage (.569).

 In 2008, his first season at the helm of the Brown and Gold, Marovich’s squad finished 10-6-3 overall while setting a new school record with 10 shutouts on the season.
 His team also set a then-school record for lowest goals against average in a season, 0.71, and posted a 7-2-1 record at home.

-During his stint as a head coach, Marovich has had four players earn All-Horizon League First Team honors, while nine others have been Second Team All-League picks.
-Marovich also has had 13 Horizon League All-Newcomer Team selections under his guidance.
-His team also has had success in the classroom, as eight student-athletes have been voted to the Horizon League’s All-Academic Team.
-In addition, Jackie Kondratko earned First Team Academic All-America honors by CoSIDA and ESPN The Magazine in 2009 while a total of three players have earned Academic All-District V accolades, including a pair of First Team selections in his three years at the helm.
+During his stint as a head coach, Marovich has had nine players earn All-Horizon League First Team honors, while 12 others have been Second Team All-League picks.
+Marovich also has had 13 Horizon League All-Newcomer Team/All-Freshman Team selections under his guidance.
+His team also has had success in the classroom, as 13 student-athletes have been voted to the Horizon League’s All-Academic Team.
+In addition, he has coached a trio of CoSIDA First Team Academic All-Americans (Jackie Kondratko - 2009; Rita Craven and Jenny Fassbinder - 2015), while a total of seven players have earned Academic All-District V accolades, including six First Team selections.
 Kondratko was also named the Horizon League’s Cecil N. Coleman Award winner in 2010, an honor given to the league’s overall top male and female senior student-athlete across all sports.

 In 2007, Marovich was an assistant on the Valpo coaching staff as the Crusaders moved into the Horizon League for the first time.
 During the first season in the new conference, he helped Valpo post a 10-9 record, finishing fifth in the highly competitive league.
 The Crusaders also had three student-athletes earn All-Horizon League honors, with two Second Team picks and an All-Newcomer Team selection.